If you’re reading this, then you’re pondering these questions:

 Petroleum engineering brings with it salaries that start in excess of $100,000 annually.
-Individuals who graduate with a degree in petroleum engineering will be able to pursue a career path as a drilling engineer, production engineer, or reservoir engineer.
+Individuals who graduate with a degree in petroleum engineering will be able to pursue a career path as:

-Petroleum services managers oversee operations at different stations, which provides an opportunity for management in the field.
+Petroleum services managers oversee operations at different stations.
+This provides an opportunity for management in the field.
 With plentiful job openings, these are some of the best careers for the future.

 10. Cyber Security

-Every single year there is a new major attack on the computer systems around the world.
-For this reason, governments and large companies are aggressively doing whatever they can to protect their computer systems, including revamping their cyber security goals.
+Every single year there are new major attacks on computer systems around the world.
+For this reason, governments and large companies are aggressively doing what they can to protect their computer systems.
+This includes revamping their cyber security goals.

-The Internet of Things has increased the number of people who work and communicate online, which means that more cyber security professionals are needed.
-In addition to jobs with the government, individuals who understand cyber security will find jobs at healthcare firms, energy firms, and any form of security firm.
+The Internet of Things has increased the number of people who work and communicate online in the digital world.
+This means that more cyber security professionals are needed.
+In addition to jobs with the government, individuals who understand cyber security will find jobs at:

-Students who work in cyber security are required to understand how to lift the hood of computer programs and understand how and why certain programs operate in order to understand potential weaknesses.
+Students who work in cyber security must understand how to lift the hood of computer programs and understand how and why certain programs operate to understand potential weaknesses.
 The cyber security field holds some of the most promising jobs of the future.

 Choose the Best Careers for the Future

 It’s important to consider the future outlook of a career path when you’re deciding on a major.
-The best jobs for the future boast not only long-term job security, but also innovation in the job sector and potential for high earnings.
+The best jobs for the future boost:

 When you have a clear idea of which jobs will be in demand in the future, you can make a more informed decision that’ll help you as a new college grad later.
 For more information and support on preparing for college and the future beyond, visit CollegeRank.